-Savannah was born on the 29th of December at the Gloucestershire Royal Hospital in Gloucester, England and was the first great-grandchild of The Queen and Prince Philip.
+Savannah was born on the 29th December 2010 at the Gloucestershire Royal Hospital in Gloucester, England and was the first great-grandchild of The Queen and Prince Philip.

 The Queen was present for her christening at the at Holy Cross Church in Avening, Gloucestershire and Savannah wore the replica gown of the one used by Queen Victoria's children, created by the Queen's personal dresser Angela Kelly after the original became too fragile for use.

 It's the same gown both Prince George and Princess Charlotte wore for their christenings.
 Along with her little sister Isla, Savannah made her Buckingham Palace balcony debut at Trooping the Colour in 2017.